waifro/c4chess/README.md

 - Server management
 - Designer
 - Mechanics management
-- A team :)
+- ~~A team~~ :)

-if you want to know more information, or you want to contact me, feel free to send me a message at Discord to @richardwaifro, i will try to reply as soon as possible
+if you want to know more information, or you want to contact me, feel free to send me a message at Discord at Waifro#4890, i will try to reply as soon as possible
 Thanks for listening 👋